KSIS-Laboratory/Home-01418283-Raytracing/README.md

 This github provides a raytracing course for beginners.

-This course is provided by IVIC Lab (Intelligent Visual Information Computing Laboratory) at Kasetsart University.
+This course is provided by KSIS Lab (KU Spatial Intelligence System) at Kasetsart University.

 Please checkout the Wiki page.